Merzasphor/MWSE/docs/source/types/tes3mobileActor.md

 ### `actionData`

+*Read-only*.
 Current action data.
 Pre-combat action data is stored in the actionBeforeCombat property.

 **Returns**: